 Note: Victorian Government agencies, statutory authorities and publicly funded education institutions are exempt from a financial risk assessment

 Applications should demonstrate how the project provides a good value proposition to the state and also provide evidence of how the project maximises funding support from a range of sources, including commonwealth and local governments, community, private sector and regional organisations.

 Step 3: Assessment process

 Applications will undergo a two-stage assessment process.
 The first stage involves determining the eligibility of the proposed project by assessing the project’s ability to meet the core RJF and relevant program stream criteria.
 The first stage will also consider key risks and issues associated with the project.

-All applications within the RJF will be forwarded to the Back to Work Investment Committee of the Department of Economic Development Jobs, Transport and Resources (DEDJTR) for assessment prior to consideration by relevant Ministers including the Minister for Regional Development.
+All applications within the RJF will be forwarded to the Back to Work Investment Committee of the Department of Jobs, Precincts and Regions (DJPR) for assessment prior to consideration by relevant Ministers including the Minister for Regional Development.

 Step 4: Approval process